DataDog/integrations-core/mcache/README.md

 `memcache.can_connect`:

-Returns CRITICAL if the Agent cannot connect to memcache to collect metrics, otherwise OK.
+Returns `CRITICAL` if the Agent cannot connect to memcache to collect metrics, otherwise `OK`.

 ## Troubleshooting